Ithaca forest preschool

 - Time in nature is important for children’s development.

-- Children are encouraged to be curious, ask questions and explore, which helps to create a life-long love of learning.
+- Children are encouraged to be curious, ask questions and explore which helps cultivate a life-long love of learning.

 Ithaca forest Preschool